boazbk/tcs/lec_04_code_and_data.md

 ![In the Harvard Mark I computer, a program was represented as a list of triples of numbers, which were then encoded by perforating holes in a control card.](../figure/tapemarkI.png){#figureid .margin  }

 We can represents programs or circuits as strings in a myriad of ways.
-For example, we can  code of a program using the ASCII or UNICODE representations.
+For example, we can represent the code of a program using the ASCII or UNICODE representations.
 Since Boolean circuits are labeled directed acyclic graphs, we can use the adjacency matrix or adjacency list representations for them.
 The choice of representations do not make much difference, but for the sake of concreteness we pick a particular representation scheme.
 In this chapter we will mostly use NAND-CIRC programs as our model of computation, and fix a concrete way to represent them as lists of numbers (which can then be represented as strings as seen in [chaprepres](){.ref}).
 The choice of the computational model and representation scheme is largely arbitrary - all the results hold equally well for Boolean circuits and there are many other equivalent ways to represent both programs and circuits that would have been just as good for our purposes.
 The representation scheme below is simply a convenient default.

-We now turn to describe our concrete representation scheme for NAND-CIRC programs.
+__The list of tuples representation.__ We now turn to describe our concrete representation scheme for NAND-CIRC programs.
 Such a program is simply a sequence of lines of the form

 ```python